subzero11/Pandas_AI/README.md

-# Welcome to Tariq's PandasAI Chainlit implemenatation! 🚀🤖
+# Tariq's PandasAI implemenatation! 🚀🤖

 Hi there, my name is Tariq and this is my iteration of working with a pandas AI using Chainlit and Llama3.